 Visit the cycling safety page for tips and videos on cycling safety, town bike by-laws and rules of the road.

 Check out the town’s Cycling Handbook (pdf, 15.9 MB) to learn more about cycling preparedness, bikes and public transit, and much more.

 You can also pick one up at one of our community centres, libraries or at Town Hall.
 English, Arabic, Spanish, and simplified Chinese versions are available.
-To learn more visit the Let’s Get Physically Literate page
+To learn more visit the Make Your Move page.

 Make Your Move Oakville, with support from Ontario Sport and Recreation Communities Fund, is excited to offer a variety of CAN-BIKE programs for a reduced fee this spring and summer.
 Visit the Recreation and Culture program registration page and search for “CAN Bike”

 The town is in its second year of offering four weeks of summer bike camp programs for children ages 8 to 12.
 Visit the Recreation and Culture program registration page and search for “Oakville Cycle Camp”

 Oakville is home to a number of cycling events throughout the summer.
 If you have a community cycling event, post it on our events calendar.

 The town encourages residents to Make Your Move, to be more active and lead a healthier lifestyle.
 You can do this is by exploring the town's extensive network of trails and cycling routes.
 For more information, visit the Make Your Move page.